 1. Focus on the goal

-Before you even start writing, you should outline the goals you want this press release to accomplish.
+Before writing a press release, outline the goals you want this press release to accomplish.
 Understanding the purpose of your press release will help you stick to the main points.
-In effect, this will make it easier to get the press release length right.
-This is because you won’t waste time going off on tangents.
+This will help keep the press release length right because you won’t waste time going off on tangents.

 2. Develop an empathetic understanding of your reader

-Base your writing on an empathetic understanding of your reader so that you write what they want to read.
-This means that not only do you know who your reader is, but you also know what matters to them.
+Base your writing on an empathetic understanding of your readers so that you write what they want to read.
+This means you know your readers and what matters to them.
 This information will help you understand what information you need to include.

 Customers are increasingly developing a sense of brand loyalty for companies that share their values.
-For this reason, developing a press release that your target audience relates to is one of the best ways to get their attention.
+Develop a relevant press release that captures the attention of your readers.

 3. Avoid information overload

 Don’t consider your press release a place to share your entire company history.
-Keep it simple and stick to details relevant to the story.
-Journalists don’t want to go digging through your story for the important details.
-If you can give them what they need, then you’ll have a higher chance of getting a mention.
+Stick to details relevant to the story.
+Journalists don’t want to dig through your story for the important information.
+If you can give them what they need, you’ll have a higher chance of getting a mention.

 4. Lead with the hook